Serrin/Celestra-beta/README.md

 Name | Description
 ---- | -----------
 `BigInt.prototype.toJSON();` | Using `JSON.stringify();` with any BigInt value will raise a TypeError as BigInt values aren't serialized in JSON by default.
-This added method can fix this. (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)
+For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#use_within_json)!
 `window.AsyncFunction();` | The AsyncFunction constructor creates a new async function object.
 In JavaScript, every asynchronous function is actually an AsyncFunction object.
 Note that AsyncFunction is not a global object, but in the Celestra this is available in the `window` object.
+For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction)!
 `window.GeneratorFunction();` | The GeneratorFunction constructor creates a new generator function object.
 In JavaScript every generator function is actually a GeneratorFunction object.
 Note that GeneratorFunction is not a global object, but in the Celestra this is available in the `window` object.
+For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/GeneratorFunction)!

 -----